angular-schule/website-articles/blog/2020-01-everything-github/README.md

 ### 6.1 Configuring a subdomain

-Setting up a subdomain isn't very hard and if you already own a main domain you don't need to make any new investment.
+Setting up a subdomain isn't very hard.
+And if you already own a domain, you do not need to make any new investments.
 In our example the app should be accessible through the domain `everything-github-demo.angular.schule`.

 1. First we have to change the DNS for the domain by setting up a so-called `CNAME` record.